Cedric-F/SPARQL-Medieval-France/README.md

 * The map legend icons are the property of [Bethesda](https://bethesda.net/en/).
 * Most of the photos are from Wikipedia.
 If not, the source is mentionned right under it in the modal.

-## Contributing

-This is a Student Project for the Udacity Front End Nanodegree.
-As such, pull requests will most likely be ignored.

 ## Compatibility